 - Preheat oven to 400F.

 - Cover baking sheet with parchment paper.
-Quarter carrots into spears.
+Quarter carrots into spears, or leave as whole carrots.
 Arrange carrots on baking sheet and drizzle with olive oil, salt and pepper.
 Bake for 30-35 minutes, until carrots have softened and browned in some parts.

 - Arrange carrots on a large platter.
 Rip goat cheese with your fingers and drop in haphazard clumps on top of carrots.
 Top with with olives and salad topper.